devsoap/docs/docs/_vaadin_flow_gradle_plugin_java/creating_a_new_project.md

 label.clicked { color: red; }⏎
 ```

 A CSS theme file for the application is also created for your convenience.
-The theme file is by default imported in [MyProjectUI.groovy](#myprojectuigroovy).
+The theme file is by default imported in [MyProjectUI.java](#myprojectuijava).

 > <b>How can a CSS file work HTML imports?</b> <br>
 >By default any CSS file placed in */webapp/frontend/styles* will automatically be wrapped in a HTML wrapper.
 That is why we can simply use CSS files and not always wrap the css in a HTML file that is done in many Maven project examples.
 IF you want to have a look at how the HTML wrappers will look like then look into **/build/webapp-gen/frontend/styles** where the generated will exist.